Bizarre Therapy Leads to Patient's Death

 - Shade/Gallagher telephone call.
 Transcript, release by U.S. Attorney's office.

 - Plea agreement.
 United States of America v.
 Joanne M. Gallagher.
 In the U.S. District Court for the Middle District of Pennsylvania, Criminal No. 1:CR-02-253, July 1, 2003.

-- Adjudication and order.
+- Corrected final adjudication and order.
 In the matter of the application for licensure as a massage therapist of Joanne M. Gallagher.
-Docker No 0585-72-12, Dec 11, 2012.
+Docker No 0585-72-12, Jan 2, 2013.